News: Chief Conservator Beverly Perkins has been named a recipient of the Sheldon & Caroline Keck Award from the

 Conservation of collections includes cleaning, stabilization, and restoration where necessary.
 Staff education is critical to successful conservation, and the conservator encourages informal staff visits and questions in addition to formal training.
 Perkins works with curators to ensure that treatments are accurate and proper for each collection.
 The collections are continuously monitored and reviewed whether on exhibit or in storage.
 All conservation work is performed according to the code of ethics of the American Institute for Conservation.

 The conservator is committed to providing critical hands-on training to a wide range of students.
 Perkins trains several interns each year, including artists interested in conservation as a museum profession, university students gaining experience necessary to enroll in a conservation master’s degree program, and advanced students already enrolled in a such a program.
-Watch the video at left to see some of our state-of-the-art equipment in action.
+Watch the video at right to see some of our state-of-the-art equipment in action.
 Click here to to learn more about our Conservation Residency program.

 Through a grant from the Institute of Museum and Library Services (IMLS), the Wyoming Statewide Connecting to Collections Project was launched.
 Project organizers began by conducting symposia in five regions of Wyoming, and they continue to bring professionals from museums, libraries, historical societies, and other collecting institutions together to form interactive networks.
 Along with training at each symposium, plans were written for projects that will help alleviate problems faced by Wyoming’s collecting institutions.
 The Center’s grants administrator and conservator continue to seek funding to carry out these projects.